Board-Pandas/the-board-game-idea/README.md

 Does Not Include:
 * Class Ability - These are usually automatic.
 When optional, they don't count as a separate action.
-* Signaling / Burning a Spell - Signaling / Burning a Learned spell removes it from your hand, shows it to all other players, then moves it to Unknown.
+* Signaling / Burning a Spell - Signaling / Burning a Learned spell removes it from your hand, shows it to all other players, then moves it to the bottom of Unknown Words.
 You recover 1 missing HP.

 Adjacent: Any other cell neighboring a specific cell, including diagonals.